Milliman-PRM/qlikview-hosting/WebApps/MillFrame/UserGuidesMasterVersions/PRM Project Management Console User Guide.md

 The “New Selectable Items” tab, provides a list of all the values found in the new data set that were not available in the old data set.
 Thus no users will have these values as selections for their account (yet).

-Reduction status tab provides two lists, one list contains all the users that had reports successfully reduced, the other list are users that failed to have a report reduced, and thus do not have a QVW to view via the web portal.
+The "Reduction status" tab provides two lists.
+One list contains all the users that had reports successfully reduced, and the other list contains users that failed to have a report reduced, and thus do not have a QVW to view via the web portal.

-The general processing tab provides basic trace information on system activity as reduction process is executing (logs).
+The "general processing" tab provides basic trace information on system activity as reduction process is executing (logs).

 ![](Images/PRM_Project_Management_Console_User_Guide/image14.png ""){width=100% height=auto}\